spinnaker/governance/rfc/user-secrets.md

 User secrets may be key to delegating more admin-controlled actions to regular Spinnaker users.
 This may be beneficial for supporting authenticated webhooks, authenticated artifact providers, and other authenticated APIs invoked by Spinnaker.
 The Clouddriver Account Management API may be extended for use in other Spinnaker services when combined with user secrets.
+Integration with pipelines for more general use of secrets may also be possible.